 - Increase the body’s core temperature, thus reducing the likelihood of sustaining injury.

-- Increase heart rate and breathing rate, to avoid sudden shock when the intense activity of the sport commences.
+- Also, increase heart rate and breathing rate.
+To avoid sudden shock when the intense activity of the sport commences.

 Suggestions for a general warm up: